Logging — Strategic Scorecard

 - Impact: Improved standardization in phytosanitary protocols and technical specifications is enabling deeper integration across international supply chains, despite lingering regional logistics limitations.

-ER03Asset Rigidity & Capital Barrier 2View ER03 attribute detailsModerate Asset Rigidity.
+ER03Asset Rigidity & Capital Barrier 2 solutions 2View ER03 attribute detailsModerate Asset Rigidity.
 While logging requires heavy-duty capital equipment like feller bunchers and skidders with unit costs often exceeding $500,000, industry participants effectively mitigate asset stranding through robust secondary equipment markets and prevalent equipment leasing models.
 This shift allows operators to maintain flexibility in their capital stack despite the specialized nature of the machinery.

 - Metric: Secondary market transaction volumes for forestry equipment remain stable, supporting high liquidity for mid-life assets.